Students! Have you been doing research or writing on food and nutrition? Would you like fame, recognition, and money for your efforts?

-SAFN is pleased to announce a new award for 2020.
-The new Student Research Award is open to all of our student members pursuing Masters or PhD degrees at accredited colleges or universities.
+The Student Research Award is open to all our student members pursuing Masters or PhD degrees at accredited colleges or universities.
 The funding is intended to support the research phase of an original project focused on food and nutritional anthropology.
 Students from all four sub-fields of anthropology are encouraged to apply as well as from interdisciplinary fields that engage in anthropological methods and theory.
 It carries an award of $800.
 Details on how to apply here.

 Sucharita Kanjilal (UCLA), A homemaker’s diary: Caste, class and the gastropolitics of history-making in Digital India.
 Read more about her work here.